Southwest Wisconsin Technical College

 - Southwest Wisconsin Technical College provides individualized lifelong learning opportunities that focus on students and communities.
 Southwest Wisconsin Technical College will be a leader in learning-centered education. outhwest Tech is a comprehensive technical college standing ready to offer you excellent educational opportunities, a broad array of support services, and a student-friendly atmosphere.
 Southwest Tech can prepare you with the skills necessary to succeed now and in the future.

-- The teacher population of 101 teachers has declined by 43% over five years.
+- The teacher population of 101 teachers has stayed relatively flat over five years.

 |Southwest Wisconsin Technical College||(WI) Community College Avg.|